benglines/immerse/_pages/log.md

 #### Goals

+* Create list of enhancements/features for new SpyDrNet SHREC release
+  * Documentation
+  * Examples
+  * New features?
+  * Bugs?
+* Review SpyDrNet SHREC testing infrastructure
-* Create sime TMR examples that can be downloaded to board
+* Create some TMR examples that can be downloaded to board
 * Continue reading "Synchronization Voter Insertion Algorithms for FPGA Designs Using Triple Modular Redundancy" paper to understand best algorithm that is also used in SpyDrNet SHREC
 * Continue working on main page for SpyDrNet-SHREC
 * Start working on basic tutorial for SpyDrNet-SHREC